Mongol conquest of China: Conquest of Southern Song

 The Yuan dynasty created a "Han Army" (漢軍) out of defected Jin troops and army of defected Song troops called the "Newly Submitted Army" (新附軍).
 Southern Song Chinese troops who defected and surrendered to the Mongols were granted Korean women as wives by the Mongols, whom the Mongols earlier took during their invasion of Korea as war booty.
 The many Song Chinese troops who defected to the Mongols were given oxen, clothes and land by Kublai Khan.
 As prize for battlefield victories, lands sectioned off as appanages were handed by the Yuan dynasty to Chinese military officers who defected to the Mongol side.
 The Yuan gave Song Chinese soldiers who defected to the Mongols juntun, a type of military farmland.
 Chagaan (Tsagaan) and Han tumen General Zhang Rou jointly launched an attack on the Song dynasty ordered by Töregene Khatun.

-After several indecisive wars, the Mongols unsuccessfully attacked the Song garrison at Diaoyu Fortress Hechuan when their Great Khan, Möngke, died of cholera or dysentery.
-However, the general responsible for this defence was not rewarded but instead was punished by the Song court.
+After several indecisive wars, the Mongols unsuccessfully attacked the Song garrison at Diaoyu Fortress, Hechuan, when their Great Khan, Möngke, died of cholera or dysentery.
+However, the general responsible for this defense was not rewarded but instead was punished by the Song court.
 Discouraged, he defected to the Mongols and suggested to Möngke's successor, Kublai, that the key to the conquest of Song was the capture of Xiangyang, a vital Song stronghold.

 The Mongols quickly enclosed Xiangyang and defeated any attempt to reinforce it by the Song.

 After a siege that lasted several years, and with the help of Muslim artillery created by Iraqi engineers, the Mongols finally forced the city of Xiangyang to surrender.
 The dying Song dynasty sent its armies against the Mongols at Yehue under the incompetent chancellor Jia Sidao.
 Predictably, the battle was a disaster.
 Running out of troops and supplies, the Song court surrendered to the Mongols in 1276.

 Many Han Chinese were enslaved in the process of the Mongols invasion of China proper.
 According to Japanese historian Sugiyama Masaaki (杉山正明) and Funada Yoshiyuki (舩田善之), there were also a certain number of Mongolian slaves owned by Han Chinese during the Yuan dynasty.
 However, there is no evidence that Han Chinese, who were considered people of the bottom of Yuan society according to some researchers, suffered particularly cruel abuse.